anushka-singhal/python-tradingview-ta/README.md

 # TradingView-TA Has Been Archived
-It's been 6 months since the last release of TradingView-TA, and I've made the decision to no longer maintain this repository.
+It's been six months since the last release of TradingView-TA, and I've made the decision to no longer maintain this repository.
 Managing a somewhat large and complex project like this has been a great learning experience for me.

 # Reason for Archiving